 Cause advertising that is doing well requires a little art and a bit of science.
 And increasingly marketers are seeing that when a campaign is planned, well-executed and nurtured, it does more than build social consciousness; it makes money.
 Here are a four fast guidelines to produce favorable consequences for the brand and nonprofit:

 1. Make the synergy obvious.
-The common ground between a for profit plus a cause should appear as a lot more than a haphazard or random determination.
+The common ground between a for-profit plus a cause should appear as a lot more than a haphazard or random determination.
 Some are easy to understand, like Patagonia and the surroundings, or Staples and education.

-Still others must be described.
+Still, others must be described.
 Take for example Häagen-Dazs’ seemingly immaterial connection between ice cream and honeybees.
 By explaining that just under half of the Häagen-Dazs flavors are impacted by bee pollination, a clear link may be made between the brand and the cause of coming bee colony failure, leading to a strong message that consumers can understand and adopt.

 Now contrast that example using a poorly implemented one, as when Baker Hughes partnered with Susan G. Komen to raise awareness about breast cancer (and funds for research).
 Established 1,000 new across the country. endeavors fracking Baker Hughes painted 1,000 of its giant drill bits pink for Breast Better known as “frack-for-the-cure,” it is a thinly veiled cause initiative done poorly and an example of “pinkwashing”.

 2. Take a long term view.
 Many brands that are successful have made it an unwavering element of how they act and have baked cause promotion right in their DNA.
 AmEx has been linking nonprofit contributions to consumer behavior since 1985.
 And when Procter & Gamble develops brands, it looks for ways that are natural to extend the brand values into long-term cause-established initiatives.
-For instance, Tide’s Loads of Hope brings clean garments to places round the planet that have been devastated by natural disasters.
+For instance, Tide’s Loads of Hope brings clean garments to places around the planet that have been devastated by natural disasters.
 Pampers partners with Unicef to supply vaccines to eradicate neonatal tetanus in 58 countries.

 According to worldwide ’s P&G promotion and brand building policeman Marc Pritchard, building brands that serve a higher purpose better that is generate business results.
-Brands like Pampers and Tide have delivered double digit sales growth.
+Brands like Pampers and Tide have delivered double-digit sales growth.

 3. Walk the chat in the inside out.
 The CMO’s devotion to the cause begins internally by activating and engaging the entire company.
 Identifying and by seeking internal brand ambassadors who are empowered to stimulate employee contribution, internal adoption is accelerated and becomes just as important as external activation.
 It’s about taking the exact same amount of rigor and work you’d take with any other promotion program.